FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_communicationProblems/c_st_trust_establishment_issues.md

     "title": "Trust establishment issues",
     "linkTitle": "Trust establishment issues",
     "weight": "250"
-}If the certificates are not configured correctly for both the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, trust might not be properly established between the two systems.
+}If the certificates are not configured correctly for both the {{< SecureTransport/componentshortname  >}} Server and the {{< SecureTransport/componentshortname  >}} Edge, trust might not be properly established between the two systems.
 Try the following procedures to verify your trust settings.

--   To establish trust between <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, you need to exchange Trusted CA certificates.
+-   To establish trust between {{< SecureTransport/componentshortname >}} Server and {{< SecureTransport/componentshortname >}} Edge, you need to exchange Trusted CA certificates.
 Exchanging certificates consists of:
-    -   Saving the CA certificate for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to a file on a local system and importing the file to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+    -   Saving the CA certificate for {{< SecureTransport/componentshortname >}} Server to a file on a local system and importing the file to the {{< SecureTransport/componentshortname >}} Edge using the {{< SecureTransport/componentshortname >}} Administration Tool.
-    -   Saving the CA certificate for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge to a file on a local system and importing the file to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+    -   Saving the CA certificate for {{< SecureTransport/componentshortname >}} Edge to a file on a local system and importing the file to the {{< SecureTransport/componentshortname >}} Server using the {{< SecureTransport/componentshortname >}} Administration Tool.

 To export or import a CA certificate, see <a href="../../../c_st_setup/c_st_certificates/t_st_trustedcas#top" class="MCXref xref">Manage trusted CAs</a>.